Philippine volcano trembles more, spews lava half-mile high

 A long-dormant volcano, Mount Pinatubo, blew its top north of Manila in 1991 in one of the biggest volcanic eruptions of the 20th century, killing hundreds of people.

 Gomez reported from Manila.
-Associated Press journalists Celine Rosario and Kiko Rosario in Manila and Aaron Favila in Tagaytay contributed to this report.
+Associated Press journalists Celine Rosario and Kiko Rosario in Manila, Aaron Favila in Tagaytay and Edith M. Lederer at the United Nations contributed to this report.